ChemeketaCS/csweb/content/assignments/cs162/logicgates/index.md

 inputs they need, and so forth back to the pins.
 Components don't know where their output is going, they just know where to get their input from.

+There is no need for dynamic memory allocation (no `new` or `delete`) in this assignment; you can just declare components as local variables and set up connections as pointers to each other.
+You should also have no need to implement destructors for your classes.
+They will not manage any memory.

 If you want to implement the connections as type `shared_ptr<Component>` instead of plain `Component *`, you may do so.
-It will not make the project any easier or harder.

-There is no need for dynamic memory allocation (no `new` or `delete`) in this assignment; you can just declare components as local variables and set them up with connections to each other.
-You should also have no need to implement destructors for your classes.
+However, if you do so, you will need to allocate each Component on the heap using `new` and then store that address into a shared_ptr.
+You cannot use a shared_ptr to point at an object that was allocated on the stack (a normal local variable).

 Here is the UML for the expected final structure (see below for implementation tips):